 Personal Injury Attorney

 Public spaces are a part of our everyday lives and in order for us to be able to care for ourselves or other people, we must eventually enter a public space and some point throughout the day.
-These spaces include grocery stores, government buildings, convenience stores, pharmacies, doctor’s offices and more; but what they all have in common is that these are spaces that not only are open to the majority of the public, but the owner of the property is required to express a duty of care just like any other US citizen, as a trip and fall lawyer in Philadelphia, PA knows.
+These spaces include grocery stores, government buildings, convenience stores, pharmacies, doctor’s offices and more; but what they all have in common is that these are spaces that not only are open to the majority of the public, but the owner of the property is required to express a duty of care just like any other US citizen, as a slip and fall lawyer from Wieand Law Firm knows.

 No Warning Signs